Wet feet, dry feet policy: Recurring issues and criticism

 A well-publicized incident in June 1999 provoked outrage when the U.S. Coast Guard used pepper spray and a water cannon to prevent six Cubans from reaching Surfside Beach in Florida.
 A few weeks later, a Cuban woman drowned when a boat capsized during interdiction.
-Notably in late November 1999, the U.S. Coast Guard opted to bring six-year-old Elián González and two other survivors of an ill-fated journey to the United States rather than taking them to Cuba as the migration agreement provides.
+In another notable incident in late November 1999, the U.S. Coast Guard opted to bring six-year-old Elián González and two other survivors of an ill-fated journey to the United States rather than taking them to Cuba as the migration agreement provides.

 In July 2003, a dozen people reportedly stole a Cuban-flagged boat from the marina where it was docked in Cuba and kidnapped the three watchmen guarding the marina in the process.
 When the boat was in international waters allegedly en route to Florida, Coast Guard officials tried to intercept it and reportedly faced violent resistance from the Cubans when they interdicted the vessel.
 All 15 persons on board were taken to the U.S. Coast Guard cutter and interviewed by a USCIS asylum officer.
 The three watchmen indicated a desire to return to Cuba.
-When the Cuban government offered to sentence the 12 persons implicated in crimes (purportedly boat theft, kidnapping, and assaulting federal officers) to 10 years in prison, the United States agreed to return them.
+When the Cuban government offered to sentence the 12 persons implicated in crimes (purportedly boat theft, kidnapping, and assaulting federal officers) to 10 years in prison, the U.S. agreed to return them.

 On January 7, 2006, the Coast Guard found 15 Cubans who had climbed onto a piling on the old Seven Mile Bridge in the Florida Keys.
-The old bridge had been cut off from land because it was no longer in use and the United States Coast Guard argued that since the refugees could not walk to land, their feet were still "wet".
+The old bridge had been cut off from land because it was no longer in use and the U.S. Coast Guard argued that since the refugees could not walk to land, their feet were still "wet".
 The Coast Guard's legal office, in conjunction with Immigration and Customs Enforcement, decided to repatriate the Cubans.
 The Coast Guard stated that the Cubans "were determined to be wet-feet and processed in accordance with standard procedure."

 In retaliation to the Cubans being returned, Ramón Saúl Sánchez led a hunger strike against the policy, and on January 18, the White House agreed to meet with Sánchez at some point in the near future.
-After eleven days, the hunger strike was ended, and Sánchez has yet to meet with White House officials.
-On February 28, 2007, a federal judge ruled that the United States government had acted unreasonably when it sent home the 15 Cubans.
-The judge ordered the government to make its best effort to help the immigrants return to the United States.
+After eleven days, the hunger strike was ended, but Sánchez was not allowed to meet with White House officials.
+On February 28, 2007, a federal judge ruled that the U.S. government had acted unreasonably when it sent home the 15 Cubans.
+The judge ordered the government to make its best effort to help the immigrants return to the U.S..
 Fourteen of the 15 Cubans re-landed on December 15, 2006, and were given migrant visas.